Alexander-Jordan/rocket-rift-godot/gdd/audio-design-document/add.md

 # Outline/Objectives

-The audio should be punchy, immersive, and cocky, as in the original Jetpack Joyride.
+The audio should be punchy, immersive, and cocky, as in the original.

 # Research